youngkin/mockvideo/README.md

 This will build an executable that will run in Minikube, Docker Desktop (Mac), and on a Raspberry Pi.
 You may need to tweak this command, and possibly the Dockerfile, to get an image appropriate for your deployment environment.

-To build a Docker image, after building the docker executable above, from the same directory as above, run
+To build a Docker image, after building the docker executable above, from the same directory as above run:

 ```
 docker build -t local/accountd .